liujingbreak/require-injector/README.md

 - #### substitute(_{string}_ requiredModule, _{string}_ newModule)<a name="api4"></a>
 	Replacing a required module with requiring another module.
 	##### Parameters
-	- `requiredModule`: the original module name which is required for, it can't be a relative file path, only supports package name or scoped package name.
+	- `requiredModule`: the original module name which is required for, it can't be relative file path, only supports absolute path, a package name or scoped package name.
+        > Package name like `lodash/throttle` also works, as long as it can be resolved to same absolute path all the time.

 	- `newModule`: the new module name that is replaced with.

 	_returns_ chainable FactoryMap